 Both sunrise and sunset are great here, since the light will make all the difference.
 In the morning there are higher chances to catch some low fog (specially in autumn), but at sunset you get some sweet side-light like in the picture.
 A standard lens will be great here, but remember that you can also shoot it from the Pienza balcony with a telephoto lens.

-Now that you know the best locations, you only need to read this other guide to start planning your Tuscany trip.
+Now that you know the best locations of the Siena countryside, you only need to read Momondo’s Siena Guide to start planning your perfect Tuscany trip!